Hexagram 47困Oppression

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 47 names a very specific working posture: a moment in which external resources have failed and the actor’s speech has lost its weight, and the corresponding discipline of preserving the inner virtue while the configuration rebuilds the conditions in which words can again carry.
 The Wings give the canonical reading: the firm is covered, peril yet delight, oppressed yet not losing what makes for success; the lake without water, the noble person stakes life to carry out the aim.
 Wang Bi sharpens the structural reading: 困 is not a hexagram about external misfortune but about the loss of communicative weight, and the line-by-line texts describe specific altitudes at which the actor either accepts the speech failure honestly or attempts to compensate for it with force.
 Zhu Xi reframes the hexagram around the line-5 乃徐有說 — the slow release — treating deliberate non-urgency as the only structural exit from a position the institutional layer has hollowed out, and naming the line-3 evil as the consequence of refusing to recognise the exhaustion as real.
-The divinatory manual Bushi Zhengzong reads 47 strictly as the marker for active resource exhaustion, lost authority, runway crises, or moments in which the actor’s communication is genuinely no longer landing — not as commentary on the actor’s inner state of mind.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 47 as a marker for active resource exhaustion, lost authority, runway crises, or moments in which the actor’s communication is genuinely no longer landing — not as commentary on the actor’s inner state of mind.
 The unified posture across all four sources is the same: Oppression is a discipline for surviving the dry interval, refusing the forcing posture at line 3, accepting the slow release at line 5, and letting the configuration rebuild the ground before speaking again.

 Yi ZhuanTuan + Xiang · Ten Wings